North Thompson & Columbia Icefields Loop, Thompson Region — BC

 Waterfalls and Wilderness

-The largest community in the North Thompson Valley is Clearwater, considered the gateway to rugged wilderness most people imagine all of Canada to be.
-Take your time in Wells Gray Provincial Park where you can view the amazing vista of Helmcken Falls or walk behind Moul Falls, which plummets 35m into the canyon below.
+The largest community in the North Thompson Valley is Clearwater, considered the gateway to rugged wilderness.
+Take your time in Wells Gray Provincial Park where you can view the amazing vista of Helmcken Falls or walk behind Moul Falls, which plummets 35 m (115 ft) into the canyon below.
 We dare you to keep count of the number of waterfalls along the way.

 Lakes, Rivers and Mountains

 Paddle in the quiet of Murtle Lake, the largest non-motorized lake in North America.
-View bears in their natural habitat on the fringe of Canada’s only inland rainforest and go bear watching river safari style at Blue River.
+Explore the fringe of the world’s only inland rainforest.
+View bears in their natural habitat river safari style in Blue River.
 Ride the rapids near Valemount and hike the iconic Berg Lake Trail at Mount Robson, the highest peak in the Canadian Rockies.
 Then take to air.
 Nothing quite compares to the 360-degree view of the valley below from a helicopter.
-Heli-hike Berg Lake Trail, heli-tour the glaciers and in the winter, snowmobile in the alpine.
+Heli-hike Berg Lake Trail, heli-tour the glaciers and in the winter, snowmobile in the alpine wilderness.

 Tour the Glaciers

 Just past Valemount, take Hwy 16 east to Jasper and Jasper National Park, where you’ll be amazed by the diverse ecology and glacier-laden area of the Columbia Icefields.
-Tour the glaciers year round and for four months of the year, you can visit Maligne Lake, the largest natural lake in the Canadian Rockies which is home to the world-famous Spirit Island.
+Tour the glaciers year round.
+For four months of the year, you can visit Maligne Lake, the largest natural lake in the Canadian Rockies, home to the world-famous Spirit Island.

 There’s nothing quite like seeing animals in their natural habitat.
 Moose, elk, mountain goats, mountain lions, bears, wolves, and other furry and feathered creatures live along this loop.